preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 ## Supplying custom Context Providers

 Quite often you'll end up with a component which depends on shared context state.
-This can become tedious to set up for each test case, so we recommend creating a custom `render` function by wrapping the one from `@testing-library/preact`.
-Common Providers typically range from Routers, State, to sometimes Themes and other ones that are global for your specific app.
+Common Providers typically range from Routers, State, to sometimes Themes and other ones that are global for your specific app This can become tedious to set up for each test case repeatedly, so we recommend creating a custom `render` function by wrapping the one from `@testing-library/preact`.

 ```jsx
 // helpers.js